 Best Pellets: Redmond Ice Slicer All-Natural Granular Ice Melt

 Redmond Ice Slicer works over three times as fast as most rock salts.
 Containing more than 60 minerals, the all-natural granular pellets melt ice in just a few minutes and create stabilizing traction on the ground.

 A single bag can cover 400 square feet, and the eco-friendly formula is free of dyes and polymers.
 It's generally safe to use around kids, pets, and plants.

 Best Salt-Free: Safe Paw Coated Non-Salt Ice Melter

 Salt-free ice melts like Safe Paw are considered safest for pets.
-Aside from containing zero sodium, this non-toxic ice melter is free of chloride.
+Aside from containing zero sodium, this ice melter is free of chloride.
 It's gentle on the environment, unharmful for kids and animals, won't hurt skin or eyes, and is even safe when licked or ingested.

 But just because this deicer is safe doesn't mean it's not effective.
 The non-staining green pellets instantly penetrate ice and packed snow while attracting heat to speed up the melting process.

 Best Eco-Friendly: Eco Solutions Organic Melt Premium Eco-Friendly Ice Melter